-Are you part of future Australian Government policy making and program delivery?
+Looking to contribute to Australian Government policy making and program delivery?
 Can you see yourself working alongside Australia's most intellectual minds, advising on significant national and international matters?

 As a graduate you will work on a variety of interesting and important policy and program issues and legal matters, often in unique and precedent-setting work of importance to Australia.
 You will interact with real clients, the Australian community, key stakeholders and other government jurisdictions to help achieve the Australian Government's policy, program and legal objectives.

 We value different views, experiences and backgrounds and want to reflect the diversity of the Australian community in our workforce.
 We recognise that diversity will help develop our staff, our culture, and our business in fulfilling our mission of achieving a just and secure society.

 Who we are looking for

 We are looking for engaged and highly capable graduates who:

 - respond positively to change and feedback, demonstrating flexibility and resilience

 - build relationships with clients, stakeholders and peers